markodayan/holon/README.md

-# Untitled Rollup Service (URS)
+# Holon

-> Untitled Rollup Service (URS) is a software service that runs on a host machine alongside an Ethereum full node - [See here for more details](https://hackmd.io/O93wObfUS0af7nhLv0EW5A).
+> Holon (previously Untitled Rollup Service) is a software service that runs on a host machine alongside an Ethereum full node - [See here for more details](https://hackmd.io/O93wObfUS0af7nhLv0EW5A).

-Below you can see a system diagram of URS and how it functions on a computer hosting an Ethereum full node (specifically interfacing with an execution client like Geth):
+Below you can see a system diagram of Holon and how it functions on a computer hosting an Ethereum full node (specifically interfacing with an execution client like Geth):

 <div style='display: flex; justify-content: center;'>
 <image src='https://storage.googleapis.com/rollup-research/System%20diagram%20background%20white.png'>